 Any consideration of data, information, and knowledge topics within the Arctic/Northern contexts

-I am especially interested in submissions from librarians, archivists, curators, information specialists, data and technology scientists, interdisciplinary scholars, and LIS researchers who are able to make multidisciplinary contributions to and about LIS as it intersects with Arctic studies; Northern studies; indigenous studies; island, coastal, and maritime studies; media studies; social and human geography; and critical theory/thought.
-In addition, we are interested in submissions from Arctic Indigenous persons who can make connections between indigenous perspectives and LIS.
+I am especially interested in submissions from librarians, archivists, curators, information specialists, data and technology scientists, interdisciplinary scholars, and LIS researchers who are able to make multidisciplinary contributions to and about LIS as it intersects with Arctic studies; Northern studies; Indigenous studies; island, coastal, and maritime studies; media studies; social and human geography; and critical theory/thought.
+In addition, I am interested in submissions from Arctic Indigenous persons who can make connections between Indigenous perspectives and LIS.

 Possible examples of topics might include, but are not limited to: